Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 63. What is laminar flow?

-A flow pattern that occurs in the airways at low flow rates and pressure gradients
+Laminar flow is a smooth, orderly flow pattern that occurs in the airways at low flow rates and pressure gradients.

 64. What is turbulent flow?